rossillingworth/tesb-rt-se/examples/cxf/README.txt

-Welcome to Talend eanples for CXF
+Welcome to Talend examples for CXF
 =========================================================

 Industry leading open source Apache CXF implementation of JAX-WS to help